isomerpages/moh-bioethics/publications/press-releases/_posts/2024-06-06-post-Ethical, Legal, and Social Issues in Human Nuclear Genome Editing.md

 <h3><strong>Period of Consultation</strong></h3>
 <p>6.
 The public consultation will take place from <strong>6 June 2024 to 16 August 2024</strong>.
-As part of the public consultation, the BAC will also conduct focus group discussions with representatives from various academic, research and healthcare institutions, CECs, IRBs, professional bodies and societies, religious organisations, as well as industry partners in July and August to gather their views on the issues.</p>
+As part of the public consultation, the BAC will also conduct focus group discussions (FGD) with representatives from various academic, research and healthcare institutions, CECs, IRBs, professional bodies and societies, religious organisations, as well as industry partners in July and August to gather their views on the issues.</p>
 <p><strong>FGD 1: 22 July 2024, Monday, 10am – 1pm</strong>
 </p>
 <p><a href="https://go.gov.sg/hnge-fgd1" rel="noopener noreferrer nofollow" target="_blank"><u>https://go.gov.sg/hnge-fgd1</u></a>